Manquia/Distillery/Control.md

 ========================
 Functions encapsulate code and take inputs and outputs.
 Functions can be called in any order enabling linear calls, recursion, and cycles.

-Most programs have a special entry point function, often called main, which is the logical starting point of the program.
+Most programs have a special entry point function, often called **main**, which is the logical starting point of the program.

 **Example**: Call Hierarchy structure examples